 The answer is not so simple.
 These injuries appear to be rare, and they may be just as likely to occur in a routine fall as during a chiropractic procedure.
 Whether the chiropractor who performed the neck manipulation on Katie May breached a safety rule is yet to be known, and maybe will never be known.
 If he did breach a safety rule, and this failure to follow a safety rule was the approximate cause of her death, he may be liable to her family.
 At Holland & Usry we recommend talking to your doctors and asking them about risks.
 If you visit a chiropractor and that chiropractor is unwilling to discuss risks associated with his or her treatment, it may be time to find a new chiropractor.

 Katie May’s death is tragic.
 It is a stark reminder of how fragile life is.

-If you or a family member have suffered an injury or death as a result of a doctor’s care and would like the attorneys at Holland & Usry to review your circumstances to help determine if medical malpractice has occurred, please call us at 864-582-0416 or toll-free at 877-230-1841 for your free, confidential consultation.
+If you or a family member have suffered an injury or death as a result of a doctor’s care and would like the attorneys at Holland & Usry to review your circumstances to help determine if medical malpractice has occurred, please call us toll-free at 877-230-1841 for your free, confidential consultation.